 Prestigious Grant for Supportive Care: The Department of Supportive Care Medicine was awarded a $1.5 million grant from the National Cancer Institute (NCI) to train health care professionals to build, implement and evaluate supportive care programs at their own institutions.
 The NCI also granted City of Hope $1.6 million to train faculty and staff at various institutions to implement biopsychosocial screening, which helps to uncover patient strengths and needs at the very beginning of treatment.

 Grant for Innovative Immunotherapy Approach: The Marcus Foundation awarded City of Hope a grant of $2.5 million for research into a new treatment for brain tumors and lymphomas, which takes apart the tumors’ support network and at the same time stimulates the immune system to attack the cancer.
-Devised by Hua Yu, Ph.D., co-leader of the Cancer Immunotherapeutics Program, with Stephen J. Forman, the Francis & Kathleen McNamara Distinguished Chair in Hematology and Hematopoietic Cell Transplantation, and Behnam Badie, M.D., director of the Brain Tumor Program, and Marcin Kortylewski, Ph.D., assistant professor of the Department of Cancer Immunotherapeutics and Tumor Immunology, the approach has already demonstrated its effectiveness in preclinical studies.
+Devised by Hua Yu, Ph.D., the Billy and Audrey L. Wilder Professor in Tumor Immunology, with Stephen J. Forman, the Francis & Kathleen McNamara Distinguished Chair in Hematology and Hematopoietic Cell Transplantation, Behnam Badie, M.D., director of the Brain Tumor Program, and Marcin Kortylewski, Ph.D., associate professor of the Department of Immuno-Oncology, the approach has already demonstrated its effectiveness in preclinical studies.

-Award for Neural Stem Cell Research: Karen Aboody, M.D., associate professor, Department of Neurosciences and Division of Neurosurgery, received a $4.6 million grant from the National Institutes of Health to use neural stem cells to treat one of the most common childhood cancers, neuroblastoma.
+Award for Neural Stem Cell Research: Karen Aboody, M.D., professor, Department of Developmental and Stem Cell Biology, received a $4.6 million grant from the National Institutes of Health to use neural stem cells to treat one of the most common childhood cancers, neuroblastoma.
 The research involves a novel method of delivering anticancer drugs to neuroblastoma tumor sites, using neural stem cells to target the tumors and minimize damage to healthy tissues.
 Aboody and her team engineered neural stem cells to make an enzyme that converts an inactive pro-drug into a powerful anticancer agent.
 This means the chemotherapy stays close to the tumor, reducing side effects.

 Charity Navigator 4-star rating